SaikatGharami2001/Food-Kart/README.md

 🍔 FoodKart

-FoodKart is an online food ordering web application built with React and powered by Swiggy's API.
+FoodKart is a modern online food ordering web application built with React and powered by Swiggy's API.
-It provides a smooth and modern user experience for browsing restaurants, exploring menus, and ordering food — all in one place.
+It provides a smooth and intuitive user experience for browsing restaurants, exploring menus, and placing orders — all in one place.

 🚀 Features

-📍 Browse restaurants with real-time data from Swiggy’s API
+📍 Browse Restaurants: Get real-time data from Swiggy’s API.

-🍕 View detailed restaurant menus
+🍕 Detailed Menus: Explore full menus for every restaurant.

-🛒 Add items to cart and manage orders
+🛒 Cart Management: Add items to your cart and manage your orders seamlessly.

-⚡ Fast and responsive UI with Tailwind CSS
+⚡ Fast & Responsive UI: Built with Tailwind CSS for a modern, responsive experience.

-🔗 Smooth navigation using React Router
+🔗 Smooth Navigation: Implemented using React Router.

-🎨 Modern design with custom HTML & CSS styling
+🎨 Modern Design: Custom styling with HTML5 & CSS3.

 🛠️ Tech Stack